 The minimum sentence required by Washington state law for first-time offenders without a criminal history and a BAC reading under .15 is one day in jail, a fine, probation, and an additional license suspension imposed by the DOL.

 For cases that involve BAC results of .15 or higher, or the test was refused, the minimum sentence required by law is two days in jail, an increased fine, and a longer license suspension.
 Keep in mind that if passengers were in the car, the judge may increase the sentence.
-If the passengers were under 16 years old, there will be an increase in the IID requirement, fine, and possibly jail sentence.
+If the passengers were under 16 years old, there will be an increase in the IID requirement, fine, and a possible jail sentence.

 In all cases, the court is required to keep a permanent record of the conviction.